Claude-François-Dorothée, marquis de Jouffroy d'Abbans

 Claude-François-Dorothée, marquis de Jouffroy d'Abbans (30 September 1751 - 18 July 1832) was a French naval architect and engineer.
-He was the inventor of the first steamboat, leading to the first industrial revolution by launching a new dynamic on the waters of the globe.
+He was the inventor of the first steamboat.

+Career

 In 1773, Jouffroy d'Abbans met with the Perier brothers and studied in their workshop the Pompe à feu (Fire pump), which had been used as a motive force for the hydraulic machine developed by Chaillot, in order to apply it to ship propulsion.

-In 1776, Jouffroy d'Abbans developed a 13-meter steamship, the Palmipède, in which the engine moved oars equipped with rotating blades.
-The ship sailed on the Doubs in June and July 1776.
+In 1776, Jouffroy d'Abbans developed a 13-meter steamboat, the Palmipède, in which the engine moved oars equipped with rotating blades.
+The boat was tested on the Doubs in June and July 1776.

 In 1783, he made a paddle steamer named the Pyroscaphe ply on the Saône.
 However, the Académie des Sciences prohibited him from using his invention in Paris, and instead nominated Périer, one of de Jouffroy d'Abbans' opponents whose previous attempts had failed, to inspect the project.
 Further misfortunes due to the French Revolution hindered his progress.
 His claim was acknowledged by Arago and in 1840 by the French Academy.
-Jouffroy published Les bateaux à vapeur and wrote for the Academy Mémoires sur les pompes à feu.
+Jouffroy published Les bateaux à vapeur and wrote for the academy Mémoires sur les pompes à feu.
 Impoverished, he retired to the Hôtel des Invalides and died there of cholera.

 In 1803, more than 20 years after d'Abbans' inaugural trip, Robert Fulton would succeed in sailing a steamship of his conception on the Seine.

+Personal life

+Claude-François-Dorothée Jouffroy d'Abbans was born on September 30, 1751, in the Roches-Bettaincourt commune in Grand-Est, France.
+He died in Paris on July 18, 1832.

+The Marquis de Jouffroy d'Abbans was held prisoner on the "Royal Fort of Saint Margaret Island", a prison island in France, from 1772 to 1773, following a romantic rivalry with the Count of Artois.
+It is said that he conceived of his steam-powered "Pyroscaphe" after seeing galleys manoeuvring in front of the island.